Are you wondering: what is a DNS PTR record? (And do I need one?)

 PTR records are important because they stop your emails from going to spam.
 But most people don’t need to create one.

-In this article, we’ll answer these common questions:
+In this article, we’ll answer common questions about PTR records.

 What Is a PTR DNS Record?